haru-project/unizar-pound-ros-pkg/README.md

 etc.

-The base IP is by default `192.168.1.1`; this can be changed in the YAML configuration file specifying the parameter:
+The base IP is by default `192.168.1.1`; this can be changed in the YAML configuration file (`~/.rospound/config.yaml`)specifying the parameter:

 `base_ip = 192.168.2.1`